Dull feeling or scientific proof?

 Well, this is after all a great news, whole 5,6% sales increase!
 However, I'm not sure if this 5,6% will trigger any company that is currently not active in social media behind the stove.

-Or if the 5,6% does not make for a tired smile with the skeptics, according to the motto: "We have always known ..."
+Or whether the 5,6% would not make the skeptics smile tired after the motto: "We always knew ..."

 How were the data collected?

-Unfortunately, there is no information about the data set of the study, ie the number of participants surveyed.
-It is not at all clear how the data was measured at all.
-But that would be necessary to be able to classify the meaningfulness of these numbers correctly BEFORE you buy the study.
+Unfortunately, there is no information about the study data set, i.e. the number of participants surveyed.
+It's not at all clear how the data was even measured.
+But that would be necessary in order to be able to correctly classify the informative value of these numbers, BEFORE you buy the study.

 Clicks or indirect success measurement?